 More and more brands are emerging to take a share of the market so every opportunity to capture the shoppers’ attention and make online shopping a seamless experience should be thoughtfully considered.

 80% of frequent shoppers only shop with brands that offer a personalized experience.
-And live video shopping is the closest brands can get to replicating the personalized experience customers get when they shop in-store.
+And livestream eCommerce / video shopping is the closest brands can get to replicating the personalized experience customers get when they shop in-store.
 This new live streaming platform finally bridges the gap between virtual and personal.

 Depending on the platform, there can be two options if you want to get started with live video shopping.

 One is a video that is broadcast live to a general audience where they can chat with a shop representative, directly add an item to the cart from the platform while watching, and proceed to checkout.

 The other option is a private video-to-video interaction where the shopper can directly interact with the live-streamer via video.
 The live-streamer can directly answer questions about the products and respond to the shopper’s request, perhaps to show a product in a certain angle or showcase a feature.
 The shopper can also purchase a product directly from the platform.